act3-ace/SafeRL/docs/acehub/acehub_quickstart.md

 pip --default-timeout=1000 install -e .
 ```

-You will need to create an environment variable for each type of script
+You will need to create an environment file for each type of script
 you use.
 It is recommended to create one each for VSCode and JupyterLab
-with descriptive variable names distinguishing them (ex.
+with descriptive file names distinguishing them (ex.
 ```SAFERL_VSCODE_SETUP``` or ```SAFERL_JUPYTERLAB_SETUP```).